ZL-Audio/zl-audio.github.io/content/en/plugins/zlequalizer/manual.md

 - ON: turn on zero latency
 - You can also click on the label on the left to switch options

-> When zero latency is on (and lookahead is zero), the plugin latency is zero.
+> When zero latency is on (and lookahead is zero), the extra latency is zero.
 However, the buffer size will slightly affect dynamic effects and parameter automation.

-___

-**Default Dynamic Link (Dyn Link)**

-- OFF: turn off the default dynamic link (for bands of which the dynamic is enabled afterward, the dynamic link will be turned off by default)
-- ON: turn on the default dynamic link (for bands of which the dynamic is enabled afterward, the dynamic link will be turned on by default)
-- You can also click on the label on the left to switch options

-> When the dynamic link for a band is on, adjusting the frequency or Q value of the main filter will correspondingly adjust the frequency or Q value of the side-chain band-pass filter.
-You can control the dynamic link of each band using the [dynamic link button](#frequency-band-drag-button).
+The plugin will still have latency if the plugin is in `Matched Phase`, `Mixed Phase`, or `Linear Phase`.

 ___